Forfeiture and Seizure in a Federal Criminal Case

 Forfeitures and seizures are typically directly connected to federal criminal investigation into organized crime, such as drug trafficking, money laundering, and cases of Racketeer Influenced and Corrupt Organizations Act (RICO).

 The most comprehensive statute for criminal forfeiture is 18 U.S.C. § 982, which allows the federal court to impose a forfeiture of property involved in any offense violating 18 U.S.C. § 1956 money laundering as part of the sentence.

-There are also several additional criminal statutes where a violation will result in the forfeiture of proceeds that were gained from a defendant’s criminal offense.
-These federal crimes include false statements, embezzlement, counterfeiting, mail fraud, wire fraud, drug smuggling, identity theft, computer crimes, and other fraud crimes.
+There are also several additional criminal statutes where a violation will result in the forfeiture of proceeds that were gained from a defendant's criminal offense.
+These federal crimes include false statements, embezzlement, counterfeiting, mail fraud, wire fraud, drug smuggling, identity theft, import and export crimes, computer crimes, and other fraud crimes.